vbilgin/vb-v5/index.md

 layout: content
 title: Hi!
 ---

-This blog is dedicated to write-ups (mostly professional but some personal) concerning IT, cybersecurity, and programming.
-The posts here are not guides but more so a journal of my experiences with different projects and topics.
+I'm Victor, an aspiring IT professional with the end goal of working in cybersecurity.
+Read more about me [here](/about).
+This blog is dedicated to write-ups about general IT topics and cybersecurity.
+The posts here are not guides but moreso a journal of my experiences with different projects and topics.
 Find some recent posts below:

 ## Latest Posts
 <ul>